-Seperately, the Health and Safety Executive have issued a technical statement on legionnaires and coronavirus.
+Separately, the Health and Safety Executive have issued a technical statement on legionnaires and coronavirus.
 The HSE highlights that employers, premises managers and landlords have a duty to identify and control risks associated with legionella disease developing in standing water if a building or facility has been closed or had reduced occupancy during the coronavirus outbreak.

-Seperately, the Health and Safety Executive in Northern Ireland has published workplace safety guidance during COVOID-19.
+Separately, the Health and Safety Executive in Northern Ireland has published workplace safety guidance during COVOID-19.

 Also the Northern Ireland Department for the Economy has published guidance on making workplaces safer and a list of priority sectors during the current coronavirus crisis.

 Health Protection Scotland have published information and guidance for those working in non-healthcare settings.
 This guidance is to support those working in non-healthcare settings give advice to their staff and users of their services about COVID-19.

 This guidance covers: